top of page

 Images are scanned negatives of 120 mm Kodak Portra 400 Professional colour photographic film

-I initiated this project after living almost ten years in Ireland to confront my longing for feeling at home in one place that maintains my mind free of concern.
-On a journey of personal discovery, purely motivated by a desire for a life change, I left my home for new.
-But the shifts experienced in psychological sets challenge my sense of unity and kind of breed a sense of displacement.
-This leaves me with a grief-like emotion.
+Inspired by my own experience of moving abroad, I initiated this project after living almost ten years in Ireland to confront my longing for feeling at home in one place that would free my mind from concerns.
+On a journey of personal discovery, purely motivated by a desire for a life change, I left what was then my home for somewhere new.
+This transition has proved challenging to my sense of self, evoking a sense of loss, which has left me with a grief-like emotion.

-The key attitude to my confrontation is to gain an access to inhabited places where I perform to the lens while letting myself be inspired by as well as using their original interior and exterior designs to claim each place to be my home.
+The key attitude to my confrontation is to gain an access to different households where I perform to the lens while letting myself be inspired by the specifics of the domestic space to claim each place as my own home.
 This facilitates an illusion that comforts my grieving mind.
-The physical spaces I occupy connote the process of seeking a resolution to the sense of loss.
-My body is where the conflicted experience is homed and where the shift in perception is manifested.
-Both territories represent the place where the emotional and social transition takes place as foreign is accepted for domestic.
+The excessive inhabitation of various physical spaces connotes the process of seeking a resolution to loss.
+My body is where the conflicted experience is homed and where the shift in how such experience is perceived is manifested.
+Both territories represent the place where the emotional connection and social acceptance takes place as the unfamiliar or foreign becomes recognised as domestic and known.

 bottom of page